KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.cloud-interfaces/content/kolibri-ecosystem/kolibri-desktop-roadmap.md

 PLANNED

+- **Iot Configuration** - Configure KELLER IoT devices (ARC1, ADT1) directly with KOLIBRI Desktop.
+This replaces the current software 'GSM Setup'/'GSM Configuration'
+- **Reporting** - new functionality to easily generate reports out of a record
 - **Cloud-to-Desktop connection** - Use KOLIBRI Desktop to store/backup data from the KOLIBRI Cloud and visualize them.
 - **Purge obsolete data on the logger device** - Deletion of existing records stored on the device.
 - **Desktop-to-Cloud connection** - Press a button and store records of your device in the cloud.
 Access this data using http://www.kolibricloud.ch
-- **Reporting** - new functionality to easily generate reports out of a record

 ## Known limitations
 - It is not possible to use Series30-transmitters directly like in the CCS30 tool